 Late Start on Duchess of Kent

-I had banked on the arrival of late morning rain.
-So the pup and I set off early this morning.
-We went back to the Alice Creek Basin.
-So we could pay a visit to the second and last loyalty of the dukedom.
+As a last-minute decision, we went back to Alice Creek Basin.
+I had banked on the late morning rain, so the pup and I set off early this morning.
+I wanted to visit the second and last loyalty of the dukedom of Kent.

-But our early start was still late by the Cascades standard.
-I drove to the end of the drivable road.
-Then we started walking.
-Soon, at 500′ past the Alice Creek washout, we went uphill on the spur road.
+But our early start ended up being late by the Cascades standard.
+I drove to the end of the drivable road, and we started walking.
+Soon, at 500′ past the Alice Creek bridge washout, we went uphill at the fork.

 See more trip photos here.